Skip to content

 Note: The ACA expansion population refers to adults under age 65 without dependents who qualify for Medi-Cal based on income (up to 138% of the federal poverty level) and immigration eligibility criteria.
 California fully implemented this expansion in 2014 under the Affordable Care Act.

 The consequences of these cuts to financing, as well as eligibility and access, will have a significant impact on the health care system.
-As Medi-Cal enrollment declines, so too will reimbursements that counties and providers depend on to sustain behavioral health services.
+As Medi-Cal enrollment declines, so too will reimbursements that providers depend on to sustain behavioral health services.
 This loss of revenue will weaken provider capacity, reduce the availability of community-based programs, and further strain county behavioral health systems that are already stretched thin.

 In effect, H.R.
 1 squeezes the system from both sides — fewer people insured and fewer dollars to care for those who remain — leaving Californians with mental health and substance use needs with even fewer pathways to treatment.